holistic-stack/openscad-tree-sitter/packages/openscad-parser/docs/README.md

 # OpenSCAD Parser

-A robust TypeScript parser for OpenSCAD code that generates structured Abstract Syntax Trees (AST) using Tree-sitter for initial parsing and a sophisticated visitor pattern for AST generation.
+A comprehensive TypeScript parser for OpenSCAD that converts Tree-sitter Concrete Syntax Trees (CST) to structured Abstract Syntax Trees (AST) with full type safety and error handling.

+## Overview

+The OpenSCAD Parser is part of the OpenSCAD Tree-sitter monorepo and provides sophisticated parsing capabilities for OpenSCAD code.
+It follows a layered architecture:

+1. **Tree-sitter Layer**: Low-level syntax parsing using the `tree-sitter-openscad` grammar
+2. **Visitor Pattern Layer**: Converts CST to structured AST using specialized visitors
+3. **Error Handling Layer**: Comprehensive error reporting and recovery mechanisms

 ## Features